 Kyla Vachon, BA

-Kyla is an HR Professional with an HRM certificate from Algonquin College; and three-plus years of experience in recruitment and HR services.
-She is responsible for recruitment and selection, health and safety, onboarding, and administering benefits and payroll.
-With a BA in Psychology from Carleton University; Kyla is passionate about fostering equal opportunities, healthy environments, and professional development that empowers team members to thrive.
+Kyla is an HR associate with over five years of experience in human resources, specializing in recruitment, onboarding, and health and safety.
+Kyla is passionate about fostering equal opportunities, healthy environments, and professional development that empowers team members to thrive.